 After that it looked like they weren't possessed anymore.
 Three of them left, Kyle stayed.
 Kyle who wanted to be possessed again.
 Only not.

-Jonathan glances at the pen he had been cowering against.
-The Hyenas inside lie still, dead.
-Their definitely not hyenas anymore.
-That only leaves one option, Primals.
+Jonathan glanced at the pen he had been cowering against.
+The Hyenas inside lay still, dead.
+They were not hyenas anymore.
+That only left one option, Primal's.
 Spiritual Symbiotes, he'd called them.
-He wants one.
+He wanted one.

 It takes everything he has to meet Cordelia's eyes when her stare bores into him.